Zenovations/git-stats/README.md

 ## Limitations

-* Changes to the config file's stats gathering properties require that the cache be manually deleted and all stats recompiled; this trade-off is annoying if stats change, but keeps the cache size much smaller since it only needs to store compiled data and not all historic numbers (which would require a database)
+* Changes to the config file's stats may require the cache be deleted and all stats recompiled; this trade-off is annoying but keeps the cache size much smaller since it only needs to store compiled data and not all historic numbers (which would honestly require a full-on database)
 * Doesn't support OAuth
-* Does not handle branches (just reads the master)
+* Does not handle branches (just reads the master); this would be trivial to change but I didn't need it

 ## License

 Creative Commons: http://creativecommons.org/licenses/by-sa/3.0/

-# Testing

-N/A